UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-ps.md

 ## Overview

-This article shows you how to use PowerShell to take a snapshot of a managed disk that is attached to a virtual machine, then use the snapshot to create a new managed disk and attach it to a new virtual machine from the new disk.
+A snapshot is a copy of a virtual disk at a specific point in time.
+Snapshots are often used as backups, as they enable you to quickly and easily restore a disk to its original state if something goes wrong.
+You can also export snapshots to a VHD file, which you can then use to externally troubleshoot potential issues with a virtual machine.

+This article shows you how to use PowerShell to:

+* Take a snapshot of a managed disk

+* Create a new managed disk from the snapshot

+* Create a virtual machine from the new managed disk

 ### Prerequisites